AaronCab/NewsHack/README.md

 # NewsHack

-The app that allows you to be informed by current news from around the world and from mutiple news sources
+The app that allows you to be informed by current news from around the world and from multiple news sources

 ## Description

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+In this day in age, the way we see our news or get our news is through social media or some sort of social platform.
+The issue with that is these platforms tend to present information that causes drama an controversy, they don’t inform the user as well.
+With this app, we plan on solving that issue by allowing users to see all types of news from multiple sources.
+They users control what they see not the developers of the app.
+This ensures that the users get content they actually want and informs about what’s really happening in the world.

 ## Built With